-A direct measurement of F_L is performed by measuring the differential cross section at different values of \sqrt{s} by reducing the proton beam energy from 920 GeV, used for most of the HERA-II run period, to $E_p = 460$ and 575 GeV.
+A direct measurement of F_L is performed by measuring the differential cross section at different values of \sqrt{s} by reducing the proton beam energy from 920 GeV, used for most of the HERA-II run period, to $E_p=460$ and 575 GeV.
 The lepton beam energy was maintained at 27.6 GeV.
-The two sets of cross section data are combined with recently published H1 data taken at $E_p =$ 920 GeV [5], and cross section measurements at lower Q^2 taken at $E_p = 460, 575$ and 920 GeV [3], to provide a set of measurements at fixed x and Q^2 but at different values of y.
+The two sets of cross section data are combined with recently published H1 data taken at $E_p=920$ GeV [6], and cross section measurements at lower Q^2 taken at $E_p=460$, 575 and 920 GeV [3], to provide a set of measurements at fixed x and Q^2 but at different values of y.
 This provides an experimental separation between the F_2 and F_L structure functions.
 Sensitivity to F_L is enhanced by performing the differential cross sections measurement up to high y, a kinematic region in which the scattered lepton energy is low, and consequently the background from photoproduction processes is large.
 The cross sections are used to extract F_L and the ratio R of the longitudinally to transversely polarised photon exchange cross sections.
-In addition a direct local extraction of the gluon density $xg(x, Q^2)$ is performed.
+In addition a direct extraction of the gluon density $xg(x,Q^2)$ is performed using an approximation at order α_S .